wbsoft/parce/docs/source/treestructure.rst

     :meth:`~Query.pick_last`
         exhausts the query generator and returns the last result, or the default if there are no results.
+    :meth:`~Query.range`
+        returns the text range as a tuple (pos, end) the result set encompasses

 Finally, there is one method that actually changes the tree: